nadimsf/nadim2/pages/about.md

   key: About
   order: 1
 ---
 I am a product management leader currently at Uber, where I've worked on simulation, visualization and ML platforms for autonomy software development for self-driving cars, as well as growth and ad tech.
 Prior to that I was ceo and cofounder of BrightFunnel, a data and analytics platform for b2b marketers, which was acquired after scaling to $5M in ARR and 50 employees.
 I have 15+ years of experience in SaaS with the last 8 years focused on data and AI.
+You can learn more about me on my LinkedIn [profile](https://www.linkedin.com/in/nadimhossain/).

 I live in San Francisco with my wife, two young kids and an old poodle.